 Optimizing your Shopify site for users, creating pages that address specific keywords and user intent, and getting backlinks from other websites all form part of a strong Shopify SEO strategy.

 Google does not officially impose a penalty for duplicate content.
-However, it can impact search engine rankings because they struggle to determine which version is most relevant to a given search query.
+However, it can impact rankings because they struggle to determine which version is most relevant to a given search query.
 When there are several versions of the same content available online, Google inadvertently lowers the performance of all of them, since they’re competing against each other.

 Duplicate content can occur onsite and offsite.
 Onsite duplication is when content appears twice or more on multiple URLs.
 Offsite duplication is when two or more different websites publish the same content.